Analogue Gravity

 \subsubsection{External forces}

-Adding external forces is easy, an early discussion can be found in~\cite{Visser:1997ux} and more details are available in~\cite{Visser:2004zs}.
-The key point is that with an external force one can to some extent shape the background flow (see for example the discussion on \cite{Giovanazzi:2004pm}).
-Upon linearization, the fluctuations are however insensitive to any external force.
+Adding external forces is (relatively) easy, an early discussion can be found in \citet{Visser:1997ux} and more details are available in \citet{Visser:2004zs}.
+The key point is that with an external force one can to some extent shape the background flow (see for example the discussion in \citet{Giovanazzi:2004pm}).
+However, upon linearization, the fluctuations are insensitive to any external force.